The Qorikancha The Inka Musum The Plaza De Armas cathedrals The Saqsaywaman ruins

 You’ll have no trouble working off those meals in hilly Cusco and at least in the historical center- it was very safe to walk around in the evening.

 Everyone reacts to high altitude differently- you can be in seriously amazing shape and suffer from it- or (such as myself) in decent hiking shape and still experience it.
 From experience I know that I can breathe fine at 11,000+ feet and don’t really feel nausea, but can experience headaches…

-WELL headaches it was.
-Cusco sits right around 11,000 feet and only a few hours into our stay my headaches started flaring up.
-I did try to drink water (which I’m normally terrible at when travelling) and also tried the tea (which I liked) but neither of those things really helped.
-Sadly advil/ ibuprofen only dulled the ache without ever really getting rid of it.
-SO with that being said- unless you are taking Diamox (high altitude sickness medicine) you really SHOULD plan a few days to chill/ explore Cusco BEFORE your trek – JUST IN CASE to acclimate.
-It definitely would’ve sucked having to hike with my head feeling ready to explode- especially considering our first camp was around 12000 feet.
+With all that being said- unless you are taking Diamox (high altitude sickness medicine) you really SHOULD plan a few days to chill/ explore Cusco BEFORE your treks – JUST IN CASE to acclimate.
+It definitely would’ve sucked having to hike with my head feeling ready to explode- especially considering our first camp on our trek was around 12000 feet.
 The other unexpected part of altitude sickness was inability to sleep.
-I’m already a terrible/ picky sleeper but the altitude wreaked havoc for me as well.
-So moral of the story: plan a couple days pre-trek or take Diamox if you don’t have enough PTO to make an 8 day trip like we did.
+So moral of the story: plan a couple days pre-trek or take Diamox if you don’t have enough a long enough trip to acclimate.

 Taxi from Airport to Airbnb $22 split 4 ways- $5.50 pp